YingLiu4203/LearningKivy/Ch03 Widgets and Widget Tree/Widgets and Widget Tree.md

 a user interface dynamically.

 A widget is represented by a subclass of the `kivy.uix.widget.Widget` class.
-A widget may properties such as id, color, text, font size, etc.
-A widget may trigger some events such as touch down, touch move, and touch up.
+A widget may have properties such as id, color, text, font size, etc. A widget may trigger some events such as touch down, touch move, and touch up.
 For example, the following kvlang code describes a `Label` element whose `text` property is "Hello World".

 ```